 The best source for current trail status is the GDTA website

-November 2018 to August 2019, this trail is being improved and re-signed.
+During 2018-2019 this trail is being improved and re-signed.
 The 90km Lerderderg Track runs Daylesford – Blackwood – Bacchus Marsh.
 It is classified by DELWP as a remote track.
 There are some deviations for bikes including the Whisky Gully section which is banned to bikes due to cinnamon fungus.

 Sign posts on the Lerderderg Tk are being replaced in 2019 with posts that have a sky blue strip over the top.
 In the meantime you will encounter a mix of grey and green from Daylesford to Jubilee Lake, DSE grey after Jubilee Lake to Leonards Hill Rd (community windfarm to west along this road) then revert to GDT green.
-From Nolans Picnic Ground to Swans Rd the posts are grey and rvert to green within Bacchus Marsh area.
-On the streets of Daylesford, Blackwood and Bacchus Marsh, signs are generally blades on sign posts.
+From Nolans Picnic Ground to Swans Rd the posts are mainly grey and revert to green within Bacchus Marsh area.
+On the streets of Daylesford, Blackwood and Bacchus Marsh, signs are generally blue blades on sign posts.

 The best source for current trail status is the Goldfields Track website.